 --persist=pathoption can be used to map paths from the user’s home directory into the sandbox filesystem.
 This makes it possible to avoid configuring access to the entire home directory, and can be useful for applications that hardcode file paths in

 - If an application uses

-$TMPDIRto contain lock files or shared files with other processes, it is recommended to create a wrapper script that sets it to
+$TMPDIRto contain lock files or shared files with other processes, you may want to add

 - Retaining and sharing configuration with non-Flatpak installations is to be avoided.